-Clients can read the PidTagStoreSupportMask, defined in section 2.1property from the property stream and check the STORE_UNICODE_OK flag (bitmask 0x00040000) within it to determine if string properties are Unicode encoded or not.
+Clients can read the PidTagStoreSupportMask property [MS-OXPROPS] from the property stream and check the STORE_UNICODE_OK flag (bitmask 0x00040000) within it to determine if string properties are Unicode encoded or not.

 1.7 Vendor-Extensible Fields

 The .MSG file format specification does not provide any extensibility or functionality beyond what is provided by [MSFT-CFB].